yoavram/curriculum-vitae/curriculum-vitae.md

 *   **Ram, Y.** and Hadany, L. (2012) The evolution of stress-induced hypermutation in asexual populations. *Evolution*, 66: 2315-2328.
 DOI: [10.1111/j.1558-5646.2012.01576.x](http://onlinelibrary.wiley.com/doi/10.1111/j.1558-5646.2012.01576.x/abstract)

 ## Presentations
+2014
+:   **The rate of complex adaptation with and without stress-induced mutagenesis** - Poster at FISEB/ILANIT 2014, Eilat, February
 2013
-:   **Adaptedness, Adaptability and Stress-Induced Mutagenesis** - Poster at *PDEs and Dynamical Systems in Biology* conference in Bar-Ilan University, October 1.
+:   Seminar presentation at the Pupko Lab at Tel-Aviv University, November :   Seminar presentation at the Philisophy of Biology Group at the Humanities Faculty, Tel-Aviv University, October :   **Adaptedness, Adaptability and Stress-Induced Mutagenesis** - Poster at *PDEs and Dynamical Systems in Biology* conference in Bar-Ilan University, October 1.
 :   **Adaptedness, Adaptability and Stress-Induced Mutagenesis** - Poster at *ESEB 2013* in Lisbon, Portugal, August 19-24.
 :   **Stress-induced Mutagenesis and the Evolution of Complex Traits** - Poster at the *Gordon Research Conference on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 2-6.